SanskarLoganDev/SanskarLoganDev/README.md

 - I build back-end services, security automation, and cloud infrastructure with a focus on reliability and scalability.
 - Experienced with **Python, Flask, FastAPI** and **Node.js/TypeScript** for API development and microservices.
 - Proficient in **AWS/GCP cloud platforms**, **Terraform IaC**, **Docker/Kubernetes**, and **CI/CD** with GitHub Actions.
-- Building with **LLM APIs, RAG pipelines, and AI/ML integrations** for production-grade intelligent applications.
+- Building with **LLM APIs, RAG pipelines, and AI integrations** for production-grade intelligent applications.
 - Interested in **observability, security automation**, and **production reliability engineering**.

 ---